 became the first African American woman to graduate from the Salem Normal School (today, Salem State University), which was a teacher training school for women.

-Charlotte was a member of the bi-racial Salem Female Anti-Slavery Society along with her good friend Sarah Parker Remond.
+Before leaving Salem, Charlotte was a member of the bi-racial Salem Female Anti-Slavery Society along with her good friend Sarah Parker Remond.

-Learn more from Black Past!
+Learn more about her from Black Past!

 Charlotte Louise Forten Grimké